azaitw/tuba/README.md

 To develop using this builder, you need to do five things:

 1. Write html markup in handlebars syntax, and place the source file in /source/templates
 2. Write data for building HTML using Handlebars.
-This file is /source/data/data-structure.json
+This file is /source/data/data.json and /source/data/zh/data.json
-3. Write Javascript and place files in /source/js, update gulpfile to include these JS files in specific loading order
+3. Write Javascript and place files in /source/js, update gulpfile.js to include these JS files in specific loading order
-4. Write CSS and place files in /source/css, update gulpfile to include these CSS files in specific loading order
+4. Write CSS with LESS syntax and place files in /source/less, update gulpfile to include these CSS files in specific loading order
-5. Regarding images, copy those that you will be using in CSS file into /source/images; and those be used in HTML in /output/images.
+5. Regarding images, copy those that you will be using in CSS file into /source/images

 Build
 =================